thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

 ### select

 You may not always want to select all columns from the tabular data.
 Using the `select` method, you can specify which columns to use.
-The column can be specified by their name if the instance `getHeader` returns a non-empty array or you can use the column offset or mix them both.
+The column can be specified by their name, if the instance `getHeader` returns a non-empty array, or you can default to using the column offset.
+You can even mix them both.

 ```php
 use League\Csv\Reader;